 Remove the Pressure

 Setting small goals helps remove any pressure or sense of overwhelm that a daunting or seemingly unrealistic goal might.
 Especially if you’re just starting out on your exercise journey, the goals can be really small—consider putting on your shoes and doing 20 jumping jacks, or take a 10-minute walk.
-“Setting small, accomplishable goals helps you to build up good feelings about yourself, establish trust with yourself, and makes failure impossible,” explains Eisner.
+“Setting small, accomplishable goals helps you to build up good feelings about yourself, establish trust with yourself, and make failure impossible,” explains Eisner.

 Harness the Feeling of Pride

-“Make sure to connect with a sense of pride in yourself for small or large accomplishments in your exercise routine,” advises Eisner, who says these internal rewards can really help keep the habit going.
-“This isn’t an ego or pride thing as in: ‘Look at me I ran 8 miles!’
-It’s more the smile of a toddler when she’s learning how to walk!
+“Make sure to connect with a sense of pride in yourself for small or large accomplishments in your exercise routine,” advises Eisner, who says these internal rewards can help keep the habit going.
+“This isn’t an ego or pride thing as in: ‘Look at me I ran eight miles!’
+It’s more the smile of a toddler when she’s learning how to walk.
 There’s a natural and healthy pride that arises when we extend beyond our comfort zone, and it really serves us to fully take that in.”

 Another thing that can get you out the door for your workout is knowing that you have something to look forward to when you return.
 Program a small “reward” or “treat” into your routine that immediately follows your workout.
 Only allow yourself to earn the reward if you complete your sweat session.
 “Leaving something like breakfast or coffee to look forward to after your exercise can be an extra incentive during your workout,” suggests Eisner.
 “This creates the association between working out and feeling happy and satisfied, which stimulates dopamine in the brain and helps you to maintain motivation for an ongoing exercise routine.”
-Or, give yourself a reward at the end of the week if you get all your workouts in.
+Or, reward yourself at the end of the week if you get all your workouts in.
 Perhaps there are some new songs you want for your pump-up playlist, a cute fitness top, or a manicure.
 Pick something fun that will motivate you to lace up and work out.

 Do you remember the feeling of itching to go out for recess when you were a kid?
 Recreate that draw with your workout.
 Most of us spend the majority of our day inside, so instead of taking on an indoor workout and adding to that time, exercise outdoors for a change of scenery—and additional physical and mental benefits we all need. “[It’s] a chance to be mindful, get out of your head, and bring your attention to the setting around you—the sights of the trees and sky, the smells of the fresh air, flowers blooming, the sounds of birds,” shares Eisner.
 “Breathing natural chemicals in a forest/tree setting benefits the immune system, and visually taking in organic materials (with soft edges and curves, rather than sharp edges as is common in city settings) is calming for the nervous system.”
 Plus, it boosts the mood.
 “Chronic depression in our culture may be linked to increased separation from the natural world,” says Eisner.
 “Getting outside and in nature is an antidote to that, which can heal, de-stress, bring joy, and restore our spirits.
 Also getting sunlight, which contains vitamin D, is a good mood booster.”